voicebase/voicebase-docs/docs/how-to-guides/stereo.md

 of them for a low price.
 ```

+Note that When a configuration includes a callback, the document posted contains
+not only the JSON word-by-word transcription, but also the plain text and SRT
+transcripts.

 ## Effects on Keywords and Topics

 When processing a file in stereo, you will get keywords and topics detected
 independently on each channel.
-For example, the start time of a keyword on a recording processed
+For example, the start time of a keyword on a
-as a single channel would appear under the "unknown" label:
+recording processed as a single channel would appear under the "unknown" label:

 ```json
 {